Marriage and Family Therapist in Long Beach, California

 If you’ve ever had a “money fight” with your partner, chances are you weren’t really fighting about the money.

 Sure, it might look like a debate over a purchase, a budget, or a bank account — but beneath the surface, money often stands in for something bigger and messier.
-This Fighting About Money series looks under the hood — uncovering the real emotional fuel driving financial arguments.

 Why We Spend the Way We Spend